madeline j. maldonado gutierrez (she/ella)

 Most stars form in star clusters, which are populations of gravitationally bound stars that have similar ages and elemental abundances.
 This similarity indicates that they formed in the same molecular cloud, and since they also have similar ages, star clusters must form quickly.
 The consensus on why they form rapidly is that the feedback from massive stars (> 8 solar masses), such as O-type stars, stops the cluster formation due to their high ionizing luminosity, strong stellar winds, and short lifetimes before supernova explosions.
 The accumulated feedback eventually stops the cluster formation on timescales of 1-10 million years.
 Our hypothesis is that if the O-type stars with feedback form early, then the cluster will evolve differently.
 The prediction is that fewer stars will form after the birth of the first O-type star.
 We examine this hypothesis by analyzing theoretical models of the star cluster formation process simulated with the computer program Torch.
 Torch is a collection of numerical codes that communicate through the AMUSE framework to model different physical processes for star cluster formation: FLASH for the hydrodynamics of the gas; PETAR for collisional dynamics of stars; SeBa for the evolution of stars.
 We plot the total star formation rate and that for O-type stars as a function of time, providing insight into the rate at which stars form within different simulated clusters.
 In the models explored, feedback from the first O-type stars is found to produce a drop in the star formation rate, thereby confirming the hypothesis.

-Advisors: Eric Andersson and Mordecai-Mark Mac Low
+Advisors: Dr. Eric Andersson and Dr. Mordecai-Mark Mac Low, PI

 mars viewed from tucson, az. credit: me and a friend